holli/auto_strip_attributes/README.md

 - :strip (enabled by default) - removes whitespaces from the beginning and the end of string
 - :nullify (enabled by default) - replaces empty strings with nil
 - :squish (disabled by default) - replaces extra whitespaces (including tabs) with one space
+- :delete (disabled by default) - delete all whitespaces (including tabs)

 ### Custom Filters